PRESERVATION AND ENHANCEMENT FUND

 Monumental Funding

-Thanks to the generosity of the Mount Olivet Cemetery Board of Directors, an amount of $25,500 was collected in order to establish the newly formed Mount Olivet Preservation and Enhancement Fund (MOCPEF) with the Community Foundation of Frederick County.
+Thanks to the generosity of the Mount Olivet Cemetery Board of Directors, an amount of $25,500 was collected in 2017 to establish the newly formed Mount Olivet Preservation and Enhancement Fund (MOCPEF) with the Community Foundation of Frederick County.

 For over a decade, the Mount Olivet Board of Directors have entertained the idea of establishing a preservation-themed fund with the Community Foundation.
 The idea was first pitched, and championed, by Colleen Remsberg, longtime Board member and immediate past president.
 In 2014, the Mount Olivet Preservation and Enhancement Fund was incorporated, but it wasn’t until December 2016 when the cemetery took the next important step to move forward—filing an application with the IRS as a 501(c)(3) public charity.
 The mission of this charity reads as follows: